maneetxebia/xlr-xldeploy-plugin/README.md

   * `stripApplications` - Whether to strip "Applications/" from the beginning of the returned package ID
   * `packageId` - Return value with the latest package ID

-+ Get Last Version Deployed
++ Get Last Version Deployed - Deprecated
   * `server` - Server to query
   * `username` - Override username
   * `password` - Override password